 About the Department

-The FSU College of Medicine's Department of Clinical Sciences is pivotal in teaching the key disciplines of internal medicine, pediatrics, obstetrics, gynecology, surgery, emergency medicine and neurology, which medical students must master to become highly competent and well-rounded physicians.
+The FSU College of Medicine's Department of Clinical Sciences is pivotal in teaching the key disciplines of internal medicine, pediatrics, obstetrics, gynecology, surgery, emergency medicine, and neurology, which medical students must master to become highly competent and well-rounded physicians.
 Department faculty at the central campus have teaching responsibilities throughout the four-year curriculum and serve as education directors.
-They also give lectures, facilitate small groups, teach in the Clinical Learning Center (CLC) and participate in basic science courses such as Physiology, Pharmacology, Neuroscience, and Medicine and Behavior.
-And they serve as mentors to students for their respective areas of medicine.
+They also give lectures, facilitate small groups, teach in the Clinical Learning Center (CLC), and participate in basic science courses such as Physiology, Pharmacology, Neuroscience, and Medicine and Behavior.
+They also serve as mentors to students for their respective areas of medicine.

 The Department of Clinical Sciences' outstanding faculty members include:

 Debra S Andree, MD, a respected pediatrician, is the Education Director for the third-year Pediatrics Clerkship, a six-week rotation where students gain experience in caring for children of all ages.

 Jonathan Appelbaum, MD, is the Chair of the Department of Clinical Sciences, and a regarded general internist.
 He also serves as Education Director for the third-year Internal Medicine Clerkship, an eight-week rotation introducing students to a variety of internal medicine problems.
 Dr. Appelbaum is also the Education Director for the fourth-year Advanced Internal Medicine Clerkship, a four-week sub-internship at one of the hospitals affiliated with the regional campus.
 Dr. Appelbaum provides clinical services at Care Point Health and Wellness Center.